huriyilmaz/visualstudio-docs.tr-tr/docs/debugger/debug-interface-access/idiasymbol-get-isrtcs.md

 ## <a name="remarks"></a>Açıklamalar

-Bu yöntem, Visual Studio 2019 sürüm 16,10 Preview 2 ' den itibaren desteklenir.
+bu yöntem, Visual Studio 2019 sürüm 16,10 Preview 2 ' den itibaren desteklenir.

 ## <a name="requirements"></a>Gereksinimler